 How to Install Moodle on Windows WSL

-Moodle is an open-source, mobile-friendly learning management system (LMS) used to create and deliver educational courses and training materials.
-While it was initially designed to run on Linux servers, it is now possible to run Moodle on Windows using the Windows Subsystem for Linux (WSL).
+Moodle is an open-source learning management system (LMS).
+It helps teachers create and share educational courses online.
+While Moodle was built to run on Linux servers, you can now run it on Windows using WSL (Windows Subsystem for Linux).

-WSL allows you to run a full Linux environment on your Windows machine, which means you can run Moodle on Windows without needing a separate server.
-This can be useful for students or educators who don’t have access to a dedicated Linux server or who prefer to run Moodle on their local machine for testing purposes.
+WSL lets you run a full Linux environment on your Windows computer.
+This means you can run Moodle right on your machine without needing a separate server.
+This is great for students or teachers who want to test Moodle locally before deploying it on a real server.

-Additionally, WSL 2, the latest version of WSL, offers significant performance improvements over the original version, making it even more attractive for running Linux applications like Moodle on Windows.
+WSL 2 is the latest version.
+It’s much faster than the original WSL.
+This makes it perfect for running Linux applications like Moodle on Windows.

 Enable WSL in Windows